-Your university supervisor and your mentor teacher (s) or on-site evaluator will fill out Formative Evaluations by Monday, March 17.
-You will be advised about areas of your teaching that you will need to improve in order to receive credit for the course.
+Your university supervisor and your mentor teacher (s) or on-site evaluator will fill out Formative Evaluations by Friday, October 16.
+They should discuss the evaluation with you and advise you about areas of improvement needed in order to receive credit for the course.
 You should have ample opportunity to improve in those areas before the end of the semester.
 Formative Evaluations from the university supervisor and mentor teacher (s) or on-site evaluator must be on file in the English Credential Office.

-By Tuesday, May 20, your university supervisor and your mentor teacher or on-site evaluator(s) will again submit written evaluations of your performance, using the Summative Evaluation Form.
+By Wednesday, December 16, your university supervisor and your mentor teacher or on-site evaluator(s) will again submit written evaluations of your performance, using the Summative Evaluation Form.
+You need to sign the evaluations indicating you have seen and discussed the evaluation with your mentor teacher/on -site evaluator and university supervisor.
 You are required to teach your classes until the end of the semester of the school in which you are student teaching.
 Credit will not be assigned if you do not complete the term at the school to which you have been assigned.

 Evaluations: University supervisors and mentor teachers will submit

 - a.
-Formative Evaluations no later than Monday, March 17. - b.
-Summative Evaluations no later than Tuesday, May 20.
+Formative Evaluations no later than Friday, October 16. - b.
+Summative Evaluations no later than Wednesday, December 16.